 You'll need to prepare your materials.
 Best to gather any text files, photos, audio recordings or videos in one folder on your device, and upload from there to the SCALD function on the right hand side of your EWA window.
 Text can be cut and pasted directly into the editing windows of a new Digital Heritage item or BirdWord item.

-Upload a file via SCALD: You may upload the following file formats (max 2 MB): ppt pptx xls xlsx doc docx odt pdf txt csv odg sxw ods rtf zip rar gz 7z tar.
+Upload a file via SCALD: SCALD is the media upload tool in the Mukurtu platform, on the right side of your screen when you are in Add Content pages.
+You may upload the following file formats (max 2 MB): ppt pptx xls xlsx doc docx odt pdf txt csv odg sxw ods rtf zip rar gz 7z tar.

 If you have lots of material with the same metadata: You can create one template item with all the metadata you need (e.g., language, place, description, author, contributor, etc.), then DUPLICATE it as many times as you like.
-Then go back and edit the duplicates to put in their unique information such as bird names or stories.
-Alternatively, you can explore doing a BULK UPLOAD by zip or CSV file.
+[Note that EWA is slightly different from the general Mukurtu function in that anyone can make duplicates, not just Protocol Stewards.]
+Then go back and edit the duplicate copies to put in their unique information such as bird names or stories.
+Alternatively, you can explore doing a BULK UPLOAD by zip or CSV file by contacting an EWA administrator.

 EWA Collaborators – If you are planning a research project and would like to use EWA as a tool for collaborative transparency (e.g., with the communities of knowledge origin where you work), we will do our best to work with you to explore you or your community’s needs.
 As with any other contribution, you need to make sure you have the permission of the knowledge holders to deposit content in EWA.